Je Reviendrai – a film by Jean Barat

-from 17 to 24 May 2020, Le Mémorial de la Shoah invites you to see or revisit
+from May 17 to 24, 2020, The Shoah Memorial invites you to see or review

 Synopsis:

-In May 1941, aged 28, Zysman Wenig is arrested in Paris by the French police for being a Jew and interned at the Pithiviers camp.
-On 25 June 1942, he was deported to the Auschwitz camp.
-70 years later, he recounts how he managed to survive four years of internment and deportation.
-This documentary focuses on the conditions of this survival and on the view of a 100-year-old man who looks back at his own destiny and that of his family, leading him to experience one of the greatest tragedies of humanity.
+In May 1941, aged 28, Zysman Wenig was arrested in Paris by the French police because he was Jewish and interned at the Pithiviers camp.
+On June 25, 1942, he was deported to the Auschwitz camp.
+70 years later, he tells how he managed to survive four years of internment and deportation.
+This documentary focuses on the conditions of this survival and the gaze of a 100-year-old man who looks back at his destiny and that of his family, leading to live one of the greatest tragedies of humanity.

 Music by Jean-Noël Yven